Call4Cloud | MMP-C | Autopilot | Device Preparation

 10. The MFA App Cons

-But what about the cons, there must be some?
+But what about the cons?
+There must be some.
 Let’s start with an easy one.
 You will need to have internet access.
-Without Internet access, nothing is going to happen.
+Without Internet access, nothing will happen.
 However, working without Internet Access with the Microsoft 365 apps can be difficult.
-When are trying to sign in without Internet Access, you will be prompted with a warning.
+When you try to sign in without Internet Access, you will be prompted with a warning.

-Also, only requiring this web sign-in option may not be the best practice, just like the Break Glass account.
+Also, requiring only this web sign-in option may not be the best practice, like the Break Glass account.
 You will need to have an additional sign-in option.
-And here comes the pain… you still can log in the old-school way, with your password, right?
+And here comes the pain: You still can log in the old-school way, with your password, right?

 11. Password Credential Provider